-- a) A public bid of acquisition or an exchange offer notified to the PCA can be implemented before clearance, provided that the acquiring party does not exercise the voting rights associated with the shareholding, or exercises them merely with the aim of protecting the financial value of the investment based on derogation previously granted by the PCA to that effect; - b) Before or after the filing of the notification, the notifying party(ies) may submit a reasoned request to the PCA for a derogation from the suspensive effect.
+a) A public bid of acquisition or an exchange offer notified to the PCA can be implemented before clearance, provided that the acquiring party does not exercise the voting rights associated with the shareholding, or exercises them merely with the aim of protecting the financial value of the investment based on an exception previously granted by the PCA to that effect;

+b) Before or after the filing of the notification, the notifying party(ies) may submit a reasoned request to the PCA for an exception from the suspensive effect.
 The parties must demonstrate that the threat to the transaction caused by the suspension is real and substantial (e.g. in case of a failing firm).
-The PCA may authorize such a derogation where the harm to the parties (and, where relevant, to affected third parties) resulting from the standstill obligation exceeds the possible threats to competition that might result from the transaction.
-The PCA may grant the derogation subject to certain conditions or obligations aimed at ensuring effective competition.
+The PCA may authorize such an exception where the harm to the parties (and, where relevant, to affected third parties) resulting from the standstill obligation exceeds the possible threats to competition that might result from the transaction.
+The PCA may grant the exception subject to certain conditions or obligations aimed at ensuring effective competition.

-The PCA has been strict in its allowing of derogations to the stand still obligation.
-Only in certain circumstances has such derogation been permitted (see Triton/Stabilus, case Ccent.
-11/2010, of 23.04.2010, where the PCA consent to a derogation for reasons of imminent bankruptcy).
-The relevant request must be objectively substantiated, as well as clear on the absence of competition law concerns, and that there will be an irreparable damage caused by the standstill obligation.
-In the context of the Portuguese financial crisis of the beginning of the decade, this mechanism has been much more frequently used, in particular with acquisitions of businesses close to insolvency, by funds.
+The PCA has been strict in its allowing of exceptions to the standstill obligation.
+Only in certain circumstances has an exception been permitted (see Triton/Stabilus, case Ccent.
+11/2010, of 23.04.2010, where the PCA consented to an exception for reasons of imminent bankruptcy).
+The relevant request must be objectively substantiated, as well as clear on the absence of competition law concerns, and on the fact that there will be irreparable damage caused by the standstill obligation.
+In the context of the Portuguese financial crisis at the beginning of this decade, this mechanism has been used frequently, in particular for acquisitions of businesses close to insolvency, by funds.
+In more recent cases, this instrument has arisen in concentrations dealing with failing firms, as well as enforcement of pledges.